rx-angular/rx-angular/README.md

 Regarding the compatibility to rxjs, we generally stick to the compatibilities of the angular framework itself.
 All of the current packages support rxjs versions `>= 6.5.x`.
-For more information about the compatabilities of angular itself see this [gist](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3)
+For more information about the compatibilities of angular itself see this [gist](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3)